 Take a look at the best PS4 Pro games

-Although the PS4 Pro is one of the most powerful consoles your money can buy right now, when it comes to stocking up on games it's definitely worth doing some research before splashing the cash online or at your local retailer.
+The PS4 Pro may be one of the best consoles your money can buy right now, but when it comes to stocking up on games it's definitely worth doing some research before splashing the cash online or at your local retailer.

-That's because not all PS4 Pro games have been created equal.
+The reason?
+Because not all PS4 Pro games are created equal.

-In fact, even calling them PS4 Pro games isn’t really accurate.
-Sony has mandated that all PlayStation 4 games going forward should be able to work on both the newest and oldest PS4 consoles.
+The thing is, even calling them PS4 Pro games isn’t entirely accurate.
+Sony has mandated that all PlayStation 4 games going forward should be able to work on both the oldest and newest PS4 consoles.

-What that means is that developers have to get really creative in order to create an experience that'll scale to both machines.
+What that means is that developers need to get creative in order to make a great experience that'll scale to both machines.
 That endeavour is something that some seem to have been able to manage better than others.
 While some merely use it to firm up the performance of titles that stutter on the less powerful, older hardware.

-But let's not focus on the stuttering missteps.
-Instead, if you want to take advantage of the PS4 Pro in all its 4K or HDR glory, these are (at least on a technical level) the very best games to show off your new console with.
+However, let's not focus on the missteps.
+Instead, if you'd like to take advantage of the PS4 Pro in all its 4K or HDR glory, these are the very best games to show off your new console with.

 Red Dead Redemption 2